matteolc/air-quality-dashboard/README.md

 - Clone this repository
 - Start the database service: `docker-compose up -d`
 - Install package deps: `npm i`
+- Create a `.env` file by using the `.env.example` provided (you may need to change Postgresql port, check the port mapping in `docker-compose.yml`)
 - Generate prisma client: `npx prisma generate`
 - Run database migrations: `npx prisma migrate dev`
 - Start the app: `npx run dev`